turn-project/turn/README.txt

     total: 15 tests with 42 assertions in 0.018 seconds
   ============================================================================

+Turn also provides solo and cross test modes when run from the *turn* commandline application.

 == SYNOPSIS:

 If you have the 'facets' gem installed, then TURN output will be displayed in wonderful technicolor (but only if your terminal supports ANSI color codes).
 Well, the only colors are green and red, but that is still color.

 === Command Line